 Their offensive resumed in spring 1942, this time down-south in the Caucasus, where the Group of Armies South had taken most of the Ukraine in 1941.
 Their advance threatened to capture the Baku oilfields, the main source of oil for the USSR.

-In June 1942, Hitler decided to split the Army Group South into Army Group A and B. Group A was to seize the Caucasus and secure the Baku oilfields, which would had virtually immobilised the Red Army.
-Meanwhile, the Group B, formed by the Sixth German Army and elements of the Fourth Panzer Army, were to protect Group A’s flank, outside the city of Stalingrad (modern day Volgograd).
+In June 1942, Hitler decided to split the Army Group South into Army Group A and B. Group A was to seize the Caucasus and secure the Baku oilfields, which would have virtually immobilised the Red Army.
+Meanwhile, the Group B, formed by the Sixth German Army and elements of the Fourth Panzer Army, were to protect Group A’s flank, by taking the area outside the city of Stalingrad (modern day Volgograd).

-The German troops were excellently coordinated, and despite their Panzers (tanks) being inferior to the versatile Soviet T-34, concentrated Panzer columns, and their superior manoeuvrability, quickly turned the T-34s into junk, amidst the Ukrainian steppe.
-In addition to, the leadership of the Red Army had been severely purged before the war.
+The German troops were excellently coordinated, and despite their Panzers (tanks) being inferior to the versatile Soviet T-34, concentrated Panzer columns, and their superior manoeuvrability, quickly turned the T-34s into scrap on the extensive Ukrainian steppe.
+In addition to, the leadership of the Red Army had been critically purged before and during the war.
 Stalin and his trust issues.

-For the Soviet soldiers the choice was clear.
-Surrendering was considered a treason to the Motherland, and the families of the surrendered suffered ostracism and deprivation from the state.
-Stalin’s famous order of 1942 ‘Not a step back’, had lines of machine guns manned by the NKVD (security police), shooting at their own fleeing comrades.
+For the Soviet soldier the choice was… Well, there was no choice really.
+Surrendering was considered a treason to the Motherland and the families of the surrendered suffered ostracism and deprivation from the state.
+Stalin’s famous order of 1942 ‘Not a step back’, had lines of machine guns manned by the NKVD (secret police), shooting at their own fleeing comrades.

 #3 The civilians of Stalingrad